Adversarial Disentanglement by Backpropagation with Physics-Informed Variational Autoencoder: Background

 \section{Background}

 This section aims to clarify the terminology and notation used throughout this text, summarize the necessary background, and illustrate the challenges that the proposed approach aims to address.
 In what follows, bold capital and lower case symbols denote matrix and vector quantities respectively.
 Light symbols denote scalars.
 Latent variables that are not directly observed and must be inferred from data are denoted as $z$, while $\phi$, $\theta$ and $\psi$ denote encoder, decoder and auxiliary regressor/classifier parameters, respectively.
 The symbols $x$, $c$ and $y$ denote the response, domain, and class observables, jointly referred to as the \textit{modalities} of a given physical system.
 When used as a subscript these symbols denote quantities that belong to a particular modality.
 As an example, $\bm{z}_\mathrm{y}$ denotes a set of latent variables that encode information about the class of a physical system.
-A distinction is made between the underlying generative factors $s$ that determine the characteristics of the observed data, and the latent variables $z$, i.e. the learned representation of the generative factors.
+Throughout this text, $\mathcal{N}$ denotes the univariate or multivariate normal distribution parametrized by the mean and a scalar variance or matrix covariance respectively, and $\mathcal{U}$ denotes the uniform distribution parametrized by the lower and upper bound.
+The expectation of a function $f(\cdot)$ over a distribution $p(\cdot)$ is denoted as $\mathbb{E}_{p(\cdot)} \left[ f(\cdot) \right]$.
+Finally, a distinction is made between the underlying generative factors $s$ that determine the characteristics of the observed data, and the latent variables $z$, i.e. the learned representation of the generative factors.